16Byte/PixelPerfectConsole/README.md

 A lightweight, extensible in-game debug console for Unity that allows developers to expose methods as console commands using simple attributes.
 Perfect for debugging, testing, and creating developer tools in your Unity projects.

-## ✨ Features
+## Features

-- **🎯 Attribute-Based Command System** - Mark any method with `[Command("CommandName")]` to instantly make it accessible from the console
+- **Attribute-Based Command System** - Mark any method with `[Command("CommandName")]` to instantly make it accessible from the console
-- **🔒 Build Stripping Support** - Keep sensitive developer commands out of production builds with the `strip` parameter
+- **Build Stripping Support** - Keep sensitive developer commands out of production builds with the `strip` parameter
-- **📝 Type-Safe Parameters** - Automatic type conversion for common types (int, float, bool, string, enum, etc.)
+- **Type-Safe Parameters** - Automatic type conversion for common types (int, float, bool, string, enum, etc.)
-- **📜 Command History** - Navigate previous commands with up/down arrow keys
+- **Command History** - Navigate previous commands with up/down arrow keys
-- **🎨 Clean UI** - Built with TextMeshPro for crisp, scalable text rendering
+- **Clean UI** - Built with TextMeshPro for crisp, scalable text rendering
-- **⚡ Auto-Discovery** - Automatically finds and registers commands from MonoBehaviours and static methods
+- **Auto-Discovery** - Automatically finds and registers commands from MonoBehaviours and static methods
-- **💪 Static & Instance Methods** - Support for both static commands and instance-based commands
+- **Static & Instance Methods** - Support for both static commands and instance-based commands
-- **🔍 Built-in Help System** - `help` command lists all available commands with descriptions
+- **Built-in Help System** - `help` command lists all available commands with descriptions
-- **🚀 Zero Setup** - Add prefab to scene and start creating commands immediately
+- **Zero Setup** - Add prefab to scene and start creating commands immediately

 ## 📦 Installation